Title Transfer Conveyancing

 Trained Professionals

-At Title Transfer Conveyancing we guarantee that all of our matters are only handled by highly trained staff that are experienced in their field.
+At Title Transfer we guarantee that all of our matters are only handled by highly trained staff that are experienced in their field.
 This will give you the peace of mind to know that the only person who will be handling your conveyancing file will be well trained and highly experienced.

 Simple and Secure

-The main goal of our company is to provide both the easiest, and the most secure, conveyancing service possible.
-To complete your conveyancing documents we use Secure Exchange which is the industry benchmark for solicitors and conveyancers in Australia.
+The main goal of our company is to provide both the easiest, and the most secure, online conveyancing service possible.
+To complete your online conveyancing documents we use Secure Exchange which is the industry benchmark for solicitors and conveyancers in Australia.
 It is highly secure and includes two factor authentication, meaning only us an you can see your completed documents.

-But to make things even easier for you, we have streamlined all our conveyancing documents by writing them in plain English and setting them out so that they are easy to read and easy to complete.
+But to make things even easier for you, we have streamlined all our online conveyancing documents by writing them in plain English and setting them out so that they are easy to read and easy to complete.
 We use Tri VOI for you verification of identity as this also provides an industry standard service that is protected by two factor authentication and is easily completed on your mobile phone.

 Trusted and Local